Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

-I talked to her right after I was diagnosed and she was the one who told me about mutations and targeted therapy so I had somewhat of an idea of what molecular testing is when I spoke to my oncologist nurse.
+I talked to her right after I was diagnosed.
+She was the one who told me about mutations and targeted therapy, so I had somewhat of an idea of what molecular testing is when I spoke to my oncologist nurse.

-She had also told me about who some of the best thoracic oncologists were to see in the area, and even helped me get an appointment with Dr. Patel at Northwestern, who was my oncologist.
-So I felt very, very good about the person I was seeing.
+She had also told me about who some of the best thoracic oncologists were to see in the area and even helped me get an appointment with Dr. Patel at Northwestern, who was my oncologist.
+I felt very, very good about the person I was seeing.

 I had mentioned that I found out I had an EGFR mutation on the phone with a nurse before I went into the office.
 When I went for my first appointment, Dr. Patel suggested I have a few more tests, one of which was a brain MRI, which I hadn’t had at that point.

-That’s when I found out that I also had eight small lesions in my brain, in addition to the bone involvement.
+That’s when I found out that I also had 8 small lesions in my brain, in addition to the bone involvement.

 As a result of all of these additions, Dr. Patel decided that it would be a good idea for me to speak to a neurosurgeon and to a radiation oncologist in the hospital before we made the final decision about starting me right away or not on an EGFR targeted therapy medication.